mattclarke/advent_of_code_23/README.md

 Flood fill the remaining empty spaces with whichever letter they are adjacent to.
 Finally, count up the number of As and Bs - the lowest value will be the number of squares enclosed as it is smaller than the area outside.

+Better solution is to use the 'line counting' algorithm, see the bottom of the code file for an implementation.

 ## Day 11
 - Part 1: Sufficient to just crudely expand the input on the empty rows and columns.
 - Part 2: The expansion of empty rows and columns is now too big to do crudely